er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 12. **WAJP to calculate nth term of Fibonacci series using recursion.**
 13. **WAJP to print n terms of Fibonacci series using recursion.**
 14. **WAJP to take three user inputs and print HCF of the three numbers using recursion.**
+15. **WAJP to take three user inputs and print LCM of the three numbers using recursion.**